UniMichael/blazor-record-binding-demo/README.md

 This project is a small demo showcasing an approach to data binding in Blazor using `record` objects and immutable collections.

+It has limitations that make it a deal-breaker for any serious applications, but it's a fun example of how Blazor could work if it were to properly support immutable `record` models as first-class citizens in the future.

+## Limitations

+Before we get started, you should know that there is a major problem with this approach:

+Blazor's built-in form validation will not work, due to how it uses `FieldIdentifier`s internally.
+Whenever we create a copy of a `record`, its validation state will be lost.

+It's _technically_ possible to make this implementation work if you write your own `<form>` wrapper and avoid using Blazor's built-in `<EditForm>` component, but this isn't covered in this demo.

 ## Motivation

 Imagine you have a non-trivial data model.
 It's an object that may have nested objects (including collections, which may